launayFranck/Dolibarr/README.md

 Dolibarr ERP & CRM is a modern software package to manage your organization's activity (contacts, suppliers, invoices, orders, stocks, agenda…).

-It's an Open Source Software (written in PHP language) designed for small, medium or large companies, foundations and freelances.
+It's an (written in PHP language) designed for small, medium or large companies, foundations and fre

 You can freely use, study, modify or distribute it according to its Free Software licence.